sathiyavrs/HitTheGreenSquare/README.md

 M to Mark and Track objects (Limited number of times)

-Use the mouse to Fire the ball from the paddle.
+Use the mouse or space to Fire the ball from the paddle.

 The ball loses health as it hits objects.